JGCdev/Trading-Rates-Simulator-Angular/README.md

 ## Submitting your solution

-When you have completed this task, please compress your `src` folder into a zip file and send it to mh@neoftl.com.
+When you have completed this task, please compress your `src` folder into a zip file and send it to xxxxx.
 You may be asked to present your solution at interview and we will discuss the approach you took.

 ## Useful links